Search

 Thank you.

-Answer: Hangers or straps usually attached by “Caddy strap hangers”.
-There are several types of them, but most in use are shown on fig.1 (twisted) and fig. 2 (strait).
+Hangers or straps usually are attached by “Caddy strap hangers”.
+There are several types of them, but the most usable are shown on fig.1 (twisted) and fig. 2 (straight).

 Split System Installation